- General Questions

 - What are the University/Club Standings?

 The University/Club Standings are a listing of groups of rowers based on total number of meters rowed by all affiliation members.
-Each affiliation's total is reset at the beginning of every ranking season.
+Each affiliation's total is reset at the beginning of every logbook and ranking season (May 1 every year).
 There is no limit on the number of members in any affiliation.

 - How can I add myself to an affiliation?